 This session will feature a report out on the first 15 months of a 44-bed residential pilot program designed to engage and divert homeless men and women with opioid use disorder away from jail and emergency room involvement into behavioral health treatment and stable housing.
 Included in the session will be a presentation of the multi-sector collaborations that facilitated program design and development, a description of program operations and services, a preliminary analysis of outcomes, and a discussion of the potential implications for criminal justice policy and practice.

-Presenters: Steve Woolworth, Vice President of Behavioral Health & Transition Services, Pioneer Human Services; and Becca Judy, Assistant Vice President of Residential Services and PREA Coordinator at Pioneer Human Services.
+Presenters: Steve Woolworth, Vice President of Behavioral Health & Transition Services, Pioneer Human Services; Becca Judy, Assistant Vice President of Residential Services and PREA Coordinator at Pioneer Human Services; and (Discussant) Cleveland Bell, CEO, Riverside House.

 More Community Less Confinement: Identifying the Drivers of Probation Violations to Translate Aspiration into Reality